Alice Emma Wendt

 Brief Life History of Alice Emma

 When Alice Emma Wendt was born on 12 May 1888, in Dodge, Wisconsin, United States, her father, Friedrich Wilhelm Wendt, was 52 and her mother, Theresa Wegener, was 35.
-She had at least 1 son with Edward J Vollstedt.
-She lived in Hustisford, Dodge, Wisconsin, United States in 1905 and New Holstein, Calumet, Wisconsin, United States in 1920.
+She had at least 2 sons with Edward J Vollstedt.
+She lived in Hustisford, Dodge, Wisconsin, United States in 1905 and New Holstein, Calumet, Wisconsin, United States for about 30 years.
 She died on 22 January 1972, in Chilton, Calumet, Wisconsin, United States, at the age of 83.

 Photos and Memories (0)